heptarch/heptarch.github.io/drafts/lingering.md

 	</div>
 	</figure>

 To some extent, the argument is made by the collection itself, hence the title *A Lingering Voice*.
-The contrapuntus *is* the lingering, the collaborative withness made manifest; the work fulfils its own promise.
+The contrapuntus *is* the lingering, the collaborative withness made manifest; the work fulfils its own promise and makes an argument from existence.

 [link](/art/vox-morans.pdf)